4 Simple Steps to Save, Organize, and Print Photos

 Create an album(s) in Amazon Photos for the month and/or event

-One of my “things to do monthly” is manage the photos in the app.
-Sometime during the first week of each month, I open the app and double-check that all my photos from the previous month are there.
-One of my first tasks is to delete any photos in the app that I don’t care about saving (like various screenshots).
-These automatically downloaded but I want my app to be clutter-free.
-Now I’m ready to create an album.
+One of my “things to do monthly” is managing the app’s photos.
+Sometime during the first week of each month, I open the app and double-check that all my pictures from the previous month are there.
+One of my first tasks is to delete photos I don’t care about saving (like various screenshots) in the app.
+These are automatically downloaded, but I want my app to be clutter-free.
+Now, I’m ready to create an album.

 To create an album: